dgc-network/dgc-platform-v1/docs/source/glossary.rst

 Glossary
 ========

-This glossary defines Hyperledger Grid terms and concepts.
+This glossary defines dgc-platform terms and concepts.

 .. glossary::